SkyExploreWasTaken/really.is-a.dev-register/README.md

 <h3>Credits</h3>

-This subdomain was granted entirely by [is-a.dev](https://github.com/is-a-dev/register) and this project is really just a big joke.
-This wonderful code for the `register` repository was entirely copied from [is-not.cool](https://github.com/is-not-cool/registration).
+This subdomain was granted entirely by [is-a.dev](https://github.com/is-a-dev/register) and this project is really just a big joke.<br>This wonderful code for the `register` repository was entirely copied from [is-not.cool](https://github.com/is-not-cool/registration).
 Thanks troll8m and CuteDog! :P

 <h3>Similar Services</h3>